 Designating the HACC Foundation as a beneficiary of a portion of your retirement funds is a very generous act.
 If you decide to make such a gift, be sure to list the HACC Foundation with the administrator or person in charge of your IRA, profit sharing account or other retirement plan.
 There are many ways to contribute to HACC, and we value all of them greatly.

-The HACC Foundation, a 501(c)(3) non-profit organization that raises private funds for HACC, is pleased to offer opportunities to sponsor events at HACC.
-The major events that will be the cornerstone for these sponsorship opportunities are:
+HACC and the HACC Foundation, a 501(c)(3) non-profit organization that raises private funds for HACC, are pleased to offer sponsorship opportunities.
+Detailed information is available at www.hacc.edu/sponsorships.

 Your support is extremely important to us.
-Net proceeds from sponsorships will benefit HACC students, programs and the College's critical needs.
+Sponsorships benefit HACC students, programs and the College's critical needs.